20 Best Southern Restaurants You Have to Visit

 Georgia Brown's (Alexandria, Virginia)

-Two blocks from the White House, visitors and locals alike love Georgia Brown’s Lowcountry cuisine and live jazz music.
-The restaurant’s Sunday Jazz Brunch is one of the best, with Southern touches even oozing out of the cocktails (like a Georgia Peach Martini or a Lowcountry Bloody Mary topped with a jumbo shrimp).
+Two blocks from the White House, Georgia Brown's Lowcountry cuisine and live jazz music are loved by tourists and locals alike.
+The restaurant's Sunday Jazz Brunch is one of the best, with Southern touches even oozing out of the cocktails (like a Georgia Peach Martini or a Lowcountry Bloody Mary topped with a jumbo shrimp).

 The bountiful buffet is hearty—full of peel-and-eat shrimp, Virginia ham, and jambalaya.
 You can also order a la carte, say, if you find yourself tempted by Ma Brown's meatloaf, made from three different meats and served with collards, mashed potatoes, and rich homemade gravy.